openbmc/phosphor-inventory-manager/README.md

 Phosphor Inventory Manager (PIM) is an implementation of the xyz.openbmc_project.Inventory.Manager DBus interface, and supporting tools.
-PIM uses a combination of build-time YAML files and run-time calls to the Notify method of the Manager interface to provide a generalized inventory state management solution.
+PIM uses a combination of build-time YAML files, run-time calls to the Notify method of the Manager interface, and association definition JSON files to provide a generalized inventory state management solution.

 ## YAML
 PIM includes a YAML parser (pimgen.py).
 For PIM to do anything useful, a